View Nepal in Detail

 Altitude Sickness & Acclimatization on the Everest Base Camp (EBC) Trek

 Altitude sickness, also known as Acute Mountain Sickness (AMS), is a significant concern for trekkers heading to Everest Base Camp (EBC), as the trail ascends from Lukla at 2,860m to EBC at 5,364m.
+The condition occurs when your body struggles to adapt to lower oxygen levels at high altitudes, potentially causing symptoms like headaches, nausea, dizziness, and shortness of breath.
+But don’t worry; we have professional guides who will assist you throughout the trek.
+Additionally, Lukla, Namche, and Pheriche have clinics that provide basic medical care for mild illnesses.

 Proper acclimatization is crucial for a safe trek to EBC and typically involves a carefully planned ascent with rest days built into the itinerary.
 Also, our journey includes two days of acclimatization, one at Namche Bazaar ( 3,440 m) and the other at Dingboche (4,410 m).